qablet/qablet-contracts/docs/specifications/timetable.md

 ### Track

 A string identifier for the contract, a leg of the contract, or a state of the contract.
 For simple contracts this might be just blank.
+See more in [Tracks](tracks.md).

 ### Time